ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 ## 6. Scripts and files

-The table below summarises the functionality and usage of the provided scripts.
+The table below summarises the functionality and usage of the supplied scripts.
 Check script headers for requirements and dependencies.

 | File                        | Description                                                                     | Usage (command-line)          |
 |:----------------------------|:--------------------------------------------------------------------------------|:------------------------------|